 Adecco Group acquires recruiting startup Vettery for $100M

-Facebook’s plan to unite AR, VR, and News Feed with 3D posts
+Facebook’s plan to unite AR, VR and News Feed with 3D posts

 The Adecco Group, a global HR services firm headquartered in Switzerland, announced today that it has acquired Vettery.